-Analysis | Arizona Republicans’ response to losses in November: Dig in on Trumpism.
+Analysis | Arizona Republicans’ response to losses in November: Dig in on Trumpism

 The margins were small for the Democrats: President Biden received 49.4 percent of the vote to Trump’s 49.1 percent.
 And Sen. Mark Kelly (D-Ariz.) garnered more than 1.71 million votes, while his GOP opponent, former lawmaker Martha McSally, received 1.61 million.
 Hardly a shellacking, but it is an example of the way Arizona is trending after years of GOP dominance.

-Here’s what has happened with the state’s top Republicans since the election
+Here’s what has happened with the state’s top Republicans since the election:

-- Most of the state’s Republican House members objected to approving the 2020 election results.
+- Most of the state’s Republican U.S. House members objected to approving the 2020 election results.
 Arizona’s results were the first challenged on Jan.
-6, and were being debated when the electoral college count was halted because of the U.S. Capitol riot.
-There was no evidence of widespread fraud, and overturning the results there would have effectively disenfranchised Arizona voters.
+6, and they were being debated when the electoral college certification was halted because of the U.S. Capitol riot.
+There was no evidence of widespread fraud, and overturning the state’s results would have effectively disenfranchised Arizona voters.

-- Arizona Republican Party chair Kelli Ward, a Trump loyalist who once primaried the late Sen. John McCain (R-Ariz.), was reelected to her post leading the state GOP in January.
+- Arizona Republican Party Chair Kelli Ward, a Trump loyalist who once primaried Sen. John McCain (R-Ariz.), was reelected to her post leading the state GOP in January.
 Now, the results of her election are being challenged, but the state party isn’t responding to that challenge.

-- The state party then censured Republican Gov. Doug Ducey for deciding to impose emergency rules during the pandemic that Arizona Republicans said restricted “personal liberties and force compliance to unconstitutional edicts”; Cindy McCain, the widow of John McCain, for condemning “Trump for his criticism of her husband and erroneously placed behaviors over actual presidential results”; and former senator Jeff Flake (R-Ariz.) for condemning the Republican Party and rejecting populism.
+- The state party then censured Republican Gov. Doug Ducey for deciding to impose emergency rules during the pandemic that Arizona Republicans said restricted “personal liberties and force compliance to unconstitutional edicts”; Cindy McCain, the widow of John McCain, for condemning “Trump for his criticism of her husband and erroneously [placing] behaviors over actual presidential results”; and former senator Jeff Flake (R-Ariz.) for condemning the Republican Party and rejecting populism.

 Ducey responded Sunday to the party’s move to censure him after certifying the state’s election results by saying that he was in “very good company.”